-Google's 2004 annual report has the settlement value pinned down to $229.5, and it sheds some light on how much was paid for what.
+Google's 2004 annual report has the settlement value pinned down to $229.5 million, and it sheds some light on how much was paid for what.
 The section about the Yahoo settlement reads:

 In the year ended December 31, 2004, the Company [Google] recognized the $201.0 million non-recurring charge related to the settlement of the warrant dispute [with Yahoo] and other items.
 The non-cash charge associated with these shares was required because the shares were issued after the warrant was converted.
 The Company realized a related income tax benefit of $82.0 million.
 The Company also capitalized $28.5 million related to certain intangible assets obtained in this settlement.

-Again there is an attempt to fudge, but it is clear that out of $229.5 million settlement $201.0 million were for the settlement of the warrant dispute.
+In the IPO filing the focus was on the patent dispute, but here the emphasis is clearly on the warrant dispute and 'other items'.
+The attempt to fudge is there, but it is obvious the 'other items' do not cover the patent settlement.
 This because the $201.0 million amount was expensed all at once, whereas patents have a life and are expensed over that life.
 Google recorded the rest $28.5 million as intangible assets on its books.
-Patents are recorded as intangibles, so the intangible assets mentioned above have to be the patent licenses Google acquired.
+Patents are recorded as intangibles, so the $28.5 million amount is all Google paid for the patent licenses.

 Why did Yahoo charge only $28.5 million for patents it acquired for $1.63 billion?
-The $28.5 million seems to be compensation for Yahoo's legal expenses and likely does not represent any monetary compensation for patent licenses.
+The $28.5 million seems to cover Yahoo's legal expenses associated with the patent litigation and likely does not represent any payment for patent licenses.
 Google must have compensated Yahoo in some other way, and the company is not being forthright about the settlement terms.